Sonos wins Google's import ban in US patent dispute - ExBulletin

 The ruling says Google will not be barred from importing redesigned products to avoid infringing patents.
 A Google spokesperson said he did not expect the decision to affect the ability to import or sell its products.

-“We call for further review and continue to protect ourselves from Sonos’ frivolous claims about our partnership and intellectual property,” the company said.
+“We seek further reviews and continue to protect ourselves from Sonos’ frivolous claims about our partnership and intellectual property,” the company said.

-Eddie Lazarus, Sonos Chief Legal Officer, called the ruling a “total” victory and said Google’s products still infringe patents despite trying to design around them.
-I did.
+Eddie Lazarus, Sonos Chief Legal Officer, called the ruling a “total” victory and said Google’s products still infringe patents despite trying to design around them. rice field.

-Sonos shares rose 1.5% on Friday midnight trading and previously rose more than 3%.
+Sonos shares rose 1.5% in midnight trading on Friday and previously rose more than 3%.

 Since 2020, both parties have been involved in a global patent war over multi-room audio technology, including proceedings in California, Canada, France, Germany and the Netherlands, according to Sonos’s regulatory filing.

-Sonos first sued Google in Los Angeles, claiming that it abused its technology in “more than 12 different infringing products” such as Google Home speakers, Pixel smartphones, tablets and laptops.
+Sonos first sued Google in Los Angeles, claiming that it abused its technology in “more than 12 different infringing products,” including Google Home speakers, Pixel smartphones, tablets and laptops.

 Google has filed its own proceedings in San Francisco, claiming that Sonos used “a significant amount” of technology without permission for some products, such as the controller app and the Sonos Radio service.